mitch292/hrnyc16-solo-week/README.md

 Allowing users to save highlights to a unique ID accomplishes this without exposing the application to any unnecessary liability

-Thanks for taking a look!
-Hope you enjoy the highlihgts!
+### Thanks for taking a look!
+Hope you enjoy the highlights!